tushyagupta81/ada25/README.md

         <img src="./plot/graphs/quickhull.png" alt="quickhull" width="600px" />
 - [x] Dijkastra
     - Find the shortest path from source to sink

 - [x] Kruskals
     - Minimum spanning tree
 - [x] Prims
+    - Finds one minimum edge using the merge sort technique and then find the shortest edge from the 2 selected vertex’s
+    - keeps on adding the shortest edges that extend from our visited vertex’s that don’t go to our visited vertexs
     - Minimum spanning tree\
     <img src="./plot/graphs/prims_graph.png" alt="prims graph" width="400px" />
     <img src="./plot/graphs/prims_tree.png" alt="prims tree" width="400px" />